 7. Finally add 1 teaspoon lemon juice.

 9. Apply some peanut oil on your palms.
-Take some portion from the mixture and begin to flatten it with your palms to a round shape. you can also flatten on a ziplock bag. i find it easier to flatten with my palms.
+Take some portion from the mixture and begin to flatten it with your palms to a round shape. you can also flatten on a ziplock bag.
+I find it easier to flatten with my palms.

 11. Place the flattened round (thalipeeth) on the frying pan.
+Keep the heat to medium low to medium.

 14. If you have a large pan, you can cook 2 to 3 sabudana thalipeeth at the same time.